 This isn’t a regular museum; it’s a cool museum.
 It does have vintage games on display at the counter and you can read about the history of many of the games, but you can play nearly every game at the arcade.
 The place started because the owner, Mike, really loved pinball and had quite the collection.
 So, what do you do with a collection?
 Play with them, of course!
 Mike, being the cool guy he is, decided to share his passion and hence, opened the Upstate Pinball and Arcade Museum.

 We found the place to be super clean and the games in great working order.
 I can’t wait to go back honestly.

 One of my first questions to Mike was if people could have birthday parties there and the answer was a resounding “yes!”
 When we posted to our Facebook page about the museum, a reader commented that she recently had a birthday party there for her son and it was awesome.
 I was actually thinking it could be really fun for an adult birthday party – think of all the great memories you could reminisce about!

-The cost for two hours of free play for up to 15 guests is $175.
+The cost for two hours of free play for up to 15 guests is $225 plus tax.
 Extra guests are $10 each and parties must be booked during non-operating hours.
 Tables and chairs can be set up per request.

 Food is Right Next Door

 The Upstate Pinball and Arcade Museum is located adjacent to the Warehouse at Vaughn’s, where there are multiple dining options and areas to eat both indoors and out.
 There’s also an ice cream place right next door to the arcade or you can walk across the street to the Ice Cream Station next to the train tracks.

 If you want a fun date night with food and arcade entertainment, this is it.
 And the arcade is really for any age.
 I went with my two kids (ages 11 and 7) and their grandmother and all of us had a blast.